vadece3/STORE-MANAGEMENT-DESKTOP-APP/README.md

 -view details on products present in the store
 -view financial details on each product

-The database file is found in the project folder
+The database file is found in the project folder.
+The file is called abuDB.sql.
+The username is "abustore" and password is "bigman".